fkie/iop_core/doc/howto_minimal_config.md

+> This is an example for ROS 1!
+We're working on an example for ROS2.

 ## How to start with own configuration

 First of all you need a running `JAUS Node Manager` on **each host** where you start ROS/IOP components. `JAUS Node Manager` is part of JTS, but we created a script, so you can include it into ROS launch files, see [jaus_node_manager.launch](https://github.com/fkie/iop_examples/blob/master/fkie_iop_cfg_sim_stage/launch/jaus_node_manager.launch).
 Or you run it directly `JTSNodeManager path/to/nm.cfg`.